firesparks8/firesparks8.github.io/_posts/2017-3-31-The-Contact-Experience.md

 What that means to *you*, as a HR Professional or Project Manager, is that those individuals may need a little more coaching and an identification (provided by you) of an internal motivation that maybe they never previously recognized in their current profession.

 It may take a bit of dialogue to find the motivation; but the investment up front in this regard will save you a lot of strain - and possibly save them a job - in the long run.
 Helping people find the thing that motivates them may seem common sense to most - but a lot of people do not take the time to do this for themselves.
-They are often too busy, too distracted - both at home and in the workplace - to do this sort of introspeection on their own.
+They are often too busy, too distracted - both at home and in the workplace - to do this sort of introspection on their own.
 By you making an attempt to guide them, it will also allow you to create a personal connection with them which will be helpful in your working relationship in the future.
 They will know that you value them as a person, not just as an employee.
 This is *incredibly* important.
 This conversation doesn't have to take more than 30 minutes.
-As long as you approach them from a place of interest (and not that you are talking to them because their work quality is concerning) - you can normally achieve the goal of this dialogue with some pointed questions. *A little extra up front investment, will turn a profit*.
+As long as you approach them from a place of interest (and not that you are talking to them because their work quality is concerning) - you can normally achieve the goal of this dialogue with some pointed questions. *A little extra up front investment, will always turn a profit*.

-## I've had my eye on you a long time, Doctor. <a href="https://www.youtube.com/watch?v=ePa6eUxhkYo">You are one of my most valuable long term investments</a>.
+## I've had my eye on you a long time, Doctor. <a href="https://www.youtube.com/watch?v=ePa6eUxhkYo">You are one of my most valuable long term investments</a>. | *Applicant Experience*

 I am linking you to a key scene that relates to Ellie Arroway being approached in the middle of the night by an intelligent, eccentric billionaire who reveals that he has been quietly watching her work and investing in her from afar.